mapircamera/Kernel/kernel-filters/filter-index-list.md

 BLUE = [F450](https://www.mapir.camera/collections/kernel-camera-filters/products/f450)

 ###Green Normalized Difference Vegetation Index (GNDVI)
 This index is similar to NDVI except that it measures the green spectrum from 540 to 570 nm instead of the red spectrum.
+It is sometimes called the "greeness" index.
 This index is more sensitive to chlorophyll concentration than NDVI.
 ![](/assets/SpectralIndexFormulaGNDVI.gif)
 Suggested Kernel Filters:
 NIR = [F850](https://www.mapir.camera/collections/kernel-camera-filters/products/f850)